Olivet Discourse: Christian eschatology

 Another detailed analysis, one written by evangelical pastor Ray Stedman, calls it the "Olivet Prophecy: The most detailed prediction in the Bible".
 According to Stedman: "There are many predictive passages in both the Old and New Testaments, but none is clearer or more detailed than the message Jesus delivered from the Mount of Olives.
 This message was given during the turbulent events of the Lord's last week before the cross".

-The Idealist sees no evidence of timing of prophetic events in the Bible.
-Thus they conclude that their timing cannot be determined in advance.
+The Idealist sees the prophecy as pertaining to the entirerty of the interadvental period rather than a specific event.
 Idealists see prophetic passages as being of great value in teaching truths about God to be applied to present life.
-Idealism is primarily associated with liberal scholarship, and is not a major factor in current evangelical Christian deliberation over when prophecy will be fulfilled.
+Many idealists see the destruction of the temple as typological of the entire Church Age that will culminate in the Second Coming of Christ and the Judgment of the whole created order.

 Within conservative, evangelical Christian thought, two opposite viewpoints of the Great Tribulation have been expressed in a debate between theologians Kenneth L. Gentry and Thomas Ice.